 Use the lockscreen

 Using a basic PIN, password or swipe gesture really is the bare minimum level of security that everyone should put on their smartphone.
-As shocking as it might sound, data from earlier in the year suggested that 34 percent of all Android users don’t even make use of the basic lockscreen feature that is built into every Android smartphone.
+As shocking as it might sound, data from a reputable survey in early 2016 suggested that 34 percent of all Android users don’t even make use of the basic lockscreen feature that is built into every Android smartphone.
+Granted, this may have increased since then, but it still illustrates an important point — not everyone takes security as seriously as they should.

 While the talk about malicious software, bugs, and backdoors may often make tech headlines, physical phone theft is still a real issue.
 If a criminal lacks a conscience enough to steal your phone, they probably won’t have too many qualms about sifting through your contacts, pictures, and emails in an attempt to grab personal data that would be used for further exploitation.
 There’s a good chance that you’re making use of a banking app on your phone too, and you really wouldn’t want someone to get into those types of important and personal apps.